markround/nkp-cluster-cleaner/docs/helm.md

 ## Configuration

-You can view a full set of configuration options in the charts [README.md](/charts/nkp-cluster-cleaner/README.md).
+You can view a full set of configuration options in the charts [README.md](/charts/nkp-cluster-cleaner/README.md), or browse the default [values.yaml](../charts/nkp-cluster-cleaner/values.yaml).

 ### Common Configuration Scenarios